Fatal crash reported in Sibley County

-BELLE PLAINE — The State Patrol reported a fatal crash Friday north of Belle Plaine in Sibley County.
+BELLE PLAINE — The State Patrol late Friday identified the woman who died in a highway crash earlier in the day north of Belle Plaine in Sibley County.

-A 71-year-old woman from Belle Plaine was in one vehicle and a 30-year-old man from Jordan and a baby passenger were in another vehicle.
+Carol Ann Deutsch, 71, of Belle Plaine, died in the 11:26 a.m. collision on Highway 25.
+Nicholas Lyle Gerdes, 30, of Jordan, drove the other vehicle; he and a baby passenger were uninjured, according to the patrol.

-The woman was reportedly driving a Chevy HHR south on Highway 25 and the man was driving a Chevy pickup north on the highway when the collision occurred in the northbound lane at 11:26 a.m., according to the patrol.
+Deutsch was driving a Chevy HHR south on Highway 25 and Gerdes was driving a Chevy pickup north on the highway when the collision occurred in the northbound lane, according to the patrol.

 Road conditions were wet at the time.